 Observed on the last Monday of May, Memorial Day is a day of remembrance for those who have died in service to our country.
 Originally known as Decoration Day, the idea took root during the American Civil War when citizens placed flowers on the graves of those who had been killed in battle.
 After the First World War, the day came to be observed in honor of those who had died in all U.S. wars and its name changed from Decoration Day to Memorial Day.
 In 1971, Memorial Day was declared a national holiday by an act of Congress.
 On Memorial Day, Americans across the nation remember the military service members who gave their lives to protect the freedoms we cherish.

 Founded in 1863, The Woodlawn Cemetery is the final resting place of more than 8,500 individuals who bravely served our nation in the U.S. Armed Forces.
 Each year, to thank America’s heroes, volunteers place flags on veterans’ gravesites in the lead up to Memorial Day.
 For years, Woodlawn has honored veterans by recruiting volunteers and scouts from the local community to salute America’s heroes.
+Volunteers are given maps that pinpoint locations and a list of known servicemembers.
 A Woodlawn tradition, the yearly public event attracts hundreds of volunteers who make it a point to honor the bravest among us.

-To learn more about the event or to volunteer, contact Woodlawn by email at firstname.lastname@example.org.
+To learn more about the event, contact Woodlawn by email at firstname.lastname@example.org.